cultuurnet/stoplight-ci/README.md

 This script automatically adds the required config files and npm packages to a local clone of a `stoplight-docs` repository.

+It will add/update the following `npm` packages through `yarn`:

+- `@stoplight/spectral` to lint OpenAPI files
+- `remark-cli` to lint Markdown files
+- `remark-preset-lint-recommended` to lint Markdown files for common errors
+- `remark-lint-no-dead-urls` to check for dead external URLs in Markdown files
+- `remark-validate-links` to check for dead internal links in Markdown files

+If the git repository didn't ignore the `node_modules` folder yet, it will be added to `.gitignore`.

+Additionally, it adds/overwrites the following files:

+- `.spectral.json` to configure the Spectral rulesets
+- `.remarkrc` to configure the Remark rulesets
+- `.github/workflows/ci.yml` to run Spectral and Remark in GitHub Actions
+- `.github/pull_request_template.md` to provide a template for PRs
+- `README.md` to provide documentation about how to make changes to Stoplight documentation repositories

+It also provides the following `yarn` scripts to easily run the linting yourself inside the target repository:

+- `api:lint` to lint OpenAPI files in the `/reference` directory of the repository
+- `docs:lint` to lint Markdown files in the `/docs` directory of the repository
+- `docs:lint:fix` to attempt to automatically fix errors in said Markdown files

 Usage:
 ```shell
 $ ./configure-ci.sh [ <directory>]